 To verify and authenticate your domain, click on Domains in the dropdown menu and then click on Add domain.
 Add your business email address that belongs to the domain you want to authenticate to receive the verification email.
 After you've clicked the link in your inbox, you'll see that the email is verified in your dashboard.
 You then need to authenticate the domain itself, so the worldwide servers know you are indeed the legitimate owner of the domain.

 To start the authentication process, click on Authenticate.
-You'll see a pop-up with 2 TXT records.
+You'll see a pop-up with two TXT records.

 1. DKIM: Copy the code and add it to your TXT records in your hosting panel